 Accredited by the American Academy of Sleep Medicine, the BSA Sleep Disorders Center is designed to provide a comfortable, relaxing sleep environment where you receive the highest level of care.

 If left untreated, sleep disorders may cause:

 Sleep studies help your physician determine if you have a sleep disorder that may be improved with medicine or with breathing machines, such as a CPAP.
 Once a treatment plan is in place, you may:

 Once you have settled into your room, our team will prep you for the study by connecting you to sleep monitors which will track your breathing, blood oxygen levels, brain waves, eye movement and leg muscle activity.
 Your comfort is our highest priority.
 If you have any questions or need anything during the study, you will be able to easily communicate with our staff through an intercom system.

 The study will be for one night and will be completed with plenty of time for you to start your day on schedule.
 After your study, one of our board-certified sleep specialists will interpret your results and determine an individualized treatment plan to help you sleep soundly again.

 BSA Sleep Disorders Center offers sleep studies for children, ages 3 to 17.
-During a pediatric sleep study, specially-trained technicians monitor all aspects of a child's sleep patterns over the period of one night including their heart rate, oxygen levels and eye movement.
+During a one-night pediatric sleep study, specially trained technicians monitor all aspects of your child's sleep pattern, including their heart rate, oxygen levels and eye movements.
 Results are then interpreted by a board-certified sleep specialist and an individualized treatment plan is created.

 *Sleep studies are available only with a physician referral.